China official says has "substantial" price-fixing evidence against Qualcomm - media

 A China-based public relations official for Qualcomm said the company had no comment on Xu's remarks.
 Qualcomm, the world's biggest maker of cellphone chips, said in November that it would cooperate with the NDRC in an antitrust investigation, though it was unaware of any anti-monopoly law violations.

 The NDRC has been stepping up its crackdown on anti-monopoly violations over the past several months.
-It handed down record fines to six milk powder companies, including Mead Johnson Nutrition Co and Danone, in August and has also punished domestic jewellers for antitrust violations.
+It handed down record fines to six milk powder companies, including Mead Johnson Nutrition Co (MJN.N) and Danone (DANO.PA), in August and has also punished domestic jewellers for antitrust violations.

 Xu was also quoted as saying the agency would add at least 170 people to its price-fixing enforcement teams as it redoubles efforts to tame anti-competitive behaviour in major industries, including the automotive sector.